davidcastells/punxa/README.md

 The single-cycle version suppports full system simulation and proxy-kernel simulation (as in Spike).
 We also introduce a Linux proxy-kernel to simulate applications compiled with riscv64-unknown-linux-gnu-gcc.

-We also support one 32-bit model:
+We also support two 32-bit models:

 - Behavioral Model of a single-cycle execution processor without pipeline
+- Microprogrammed structural design with an algorithmic Control Unit implementation

 ## Testing

 We started focussing on RV64 and Baremetal applications (compiled with risc64-unknown-elf-gcc).